PRAN1999/SakaiClientiOS/README.md

     pod install

 from your root directory in Terminal.
 If issues persist after that, shoot us an email at rutgerssakaiapp@gmail.com and we'll do our best to help you out.

+## Contributing
+As an open-sourced app, the Rutgers Sakai App team welcomes pull requests for features and bugs.
+A CONTRIBUTING.md guide will be published soon.

+## LICENSE
+SakaiClientiOS is licensed under the GPL v3.0 license.
+See [LICENSE.md](https://github.com/PRAN1999/SakaiClientiOS/blob/master/LICENSE)